 If your dog has, or you expect they have a medical condition, contacting a veterinarian is crucial as it will give your pet the best chance at a strong and speedy recovery.

 Here are some general tips that could help get your dog's eating habits back on track if their appetite is not a medical condition:

 - Be sure that your dog is getting the necessary amount of attention and exercise that they deserve

 - Be patient and supportive with your dog and do not force-feed them

 - Try to avoid feeding your pet table scraps

 - Keep them on a consistent routine that is easy for you to maintain

-- Cut back on the amount of treats you give your dog
+- Cut back on the number of treats you give your dog

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.